shivrajamin04-cyber/rf-phase2-data-analyst-shivraj-amin/README.md

 ## Dataset / Source Links
 - Primary Dataset: Kaggle Dataset
-- Note: All screenshots, charts, and visual materials are saved in the assets folder.
+- All screenshots, charts, and visual materials are available in the assets folder: ./assets

 ## Tools Used
 Python, SQL, Tableau, Excel, Power BI